ning/compress/README.md

 Ning-compress is a Java library for encoding and decoding data in LZF format, written by Tatu Saloranta (tatu.saloranta@iki.fi)

-Data format and algorithm based on original [LZF library](http://freshmeat.net/projects/liblzf) by Marc A Lehmann
+Data format and algorithm based on original [LZF library](http://freshmeat.net/projects/liblzf) by Marc A Lehmann.
+See [LZF Format](compress/wiki/LZFFormat) for full description.

 Format differs slightly from some other adaptations, such as one used by [H2 database project](http://www.h2database.com) (by Thomas Mueller); although internal block compression structure is the same, block identifiers differ.
 This package uses the original LZF identifiers to be 100% compatible with existing command-line lzf tool(s).

 LZF alfgorithm itself is optimized for speed, with somewhat more modest compression: compared to Deflate (algorithm gzip uses) LZF can be 5-6 times as fast to compress, and twice as fast to decompress.

-## API usage
+## Usage

+See [Wiki](compress/wiki) for more details; here's a "TL;DNR" version.

-Both compression and decompression can be done either block-by-block or using Java stream.
+Both compression and decompression can be done either by streaming approach:
-For full details, check out Javadocs from [Wiki](compress/wiki).

-When reading compressed data from a file you can do it simply creating a `LZFInputStream` and use it for reading content

     InputStream in = new LZFInputStream(new FileInputStream("data.lzf"));

-(note, too, that stream is buffered: there is no need to or benefit from using `BufferedInputStream`!)

-and similarly you can compress content using `LZFOutputStream`:

     OutputStream out = new LZFOutputStream(new FileOutputStream("results.lzf"));

-Compressing and decompressing individual blocks is as simple:
+    InputStream compIn = new LZFCompressingInputStream(new FileInputStream("stuff.txt"));

+or by block operation:

     byte[] compressed = LZFEncoder.encode(uncompressedData);
     byte[] uncompressed = LZFDecoder.decode(compressedData);

-Finally, note that LZF encoded chunks have length of at most 64 kB; longer content will be split into such chunks.

 ## Use as command-line tool